JianLiu91/VAEText/README.md

 ### VAE for text
-`python main_sentence_vae.py`
+Train on a samples of BookCorpus. run `python main_sentence_vae.py`

-Experimental results:
+Experimental results are:
-1. random sampling from `z ~ N(0,1)`
+1. Generated random samples from `z ~ N(0,1)`
-2. reconstruct by mean
+2. Samples reconstructed from mean
-3. reconstruct by sample1
+3. Samples reconstructed by sample1
-4. reconstruct by sample2
+4. Samples reconstructed by sample2
-5. interpolating from two sentences
+5. Interpolations from two sentences